yizzuide/Milkomeda/README.md

   * Depends on: Spring IoC, SpringBoot Data Redis
 - [x] Halo: Used for listen Mybatis CRUD. *2.5.0+*
   * Depends on: Mybatis
-- [x] Hydrogen: Used for aop transactions, unified exception response handling (support for custom exceptions), parameter validation, internationalization, add interceptors and filters dynamically (support for loaded online). *3.0.0+*
+- [x] Hydrogen: Used for aop transactions, unified exception response handling (also support for custom exceptions), parameter validation, internationalization, add interceptors and filters dynamically (support for loaded online). *3.0.0+*
   * Depends on: Spring MVC
 - [x] Atom: Used for distributed lock, support both with Redis, Zookeeper solution. *3.3.0+*
   * Depends on: Redission, Curator-Recipes